gloomic/wordpress-git-post/README.md

 - **Install hooks**

-  Copy hooks inside server-hooks folder to the `.git/hooks` to the remote repository.
-Optionally copy hooks inside server-hooks folder to the `.git/hooks` in the local repository.
+  Copy files inside `server-hooks` folder to the `.git/hooks` folder of the remote repository.
+Optionally copy files inside `client-hooks` folder to the `.git/hooks` folder of the local repository.
+Execute `chmod a+x <hook-file>` (for Linux) to make them executable.

   > **Note:**
   >
-  > If your WordPress site is running on Windows, change `post-receive` file to make it work properly on Windows as following steps.
+  > If your WordPress site is running on Windows, change `post-receive` file to make it work properly as following steps.
 Otherwise you may meet `'wp' is not recognized as an internal or external command` error.
   >
   > Change below line in `post-receive` file
   >